Online Programs - Frequently Asked Questions

 The total cost of your program is based on how many courses you take at LIM, as well as how many modules/semesters it takes you to complete your program.
 Each module is 7.5 weeks and there are 2 modules in a semester.

-So, if you take 6 credits (2 courses) per module, which would be 12 credits (4 courses) for the semester, you would pay $6,780 tuition for the semester.
-There is an additional charge for fees ($200) and books and supplies ($360) each semester, for a total cost of $7,340 per semester.
+So, if you take 6 credits (2 courses) per module, which would be 12 credits (4 courses) for the semester, you would pay $6,960 tuition for the semester.
+There is an additional charge for fees ($200) each semester, for a total cost of $7,160 per semester.
+Books and supplies ($360) are an additional indrect cost that a student may or may not incur.

 Assuming you are not transferring in credits from any other colleges, it takes a minimum of 4 semesters (1.5 years) to complete the associate degree program and a minimum of 9 semesters (3 years) to complete the bachelor’s degree program.
-This results in a total tuition cost of $37,270 for the associate degree program and $73,970 for the bachelor’s degree program.
+This results in a total tuition cost of $28,640 for the associate degree program and $64,440 for the bachelor’s degree program.
+(Total tuition cost is shown as an estimate as tuition may increase per year).

-For master’s degree programs, each credit costs $975 and you have to complete 30 credits.
-So, if you take 12 credits (4 courses) each semester, you would pay $11,700 tuition for the semester.
-There is an additional charge for fees ($200) and books and supplies ($360), for a total cost of $12,260 per semester.
-This results in a total program cost of $30,930.
+For master’s degree programs, each credit costs $1010 and you have to complete 30 credits.
+So, if you take 12 credits (4 courses) each semester, you would pay $12,120 tuition for the semester.
+There is an additional charge for fees ($200), for a total cost of $12,320 per semester.
+This results in a total program cost of $30,800.
+Books and supplies ($360) are an additional indirect cost that a student may or may not incur.
+(Total program cost is shown as an estimate as tuition may increase per year).

 What types of financial aid are available?